AmitKumarDas/Decisions/blogs/cas_config.md

   - Name of this controller is "cas-config controller"
 - It can be embedded inside other resources, e.g.:
   - OpenebsCluster
-  - ComponentSet
-  - CstorVolumeSet
+  - CstorVolume
-  - CstorPoolSet
+  - CstorPoolClaim
-  - JivaVolumeSet
+  - JivaVolume
-- Its targets can be specified via various select rules
+- Embedding object should embed only a single config specifications
+- A config can have targets
+  - A config target is selected via `spec.select` option
+  - A config target is one on which config is applied i.e. injected
 - It can patch, merge, add following configurations:
   - labels
   - annotations